-Your website is one of your top marketing channels and forms the foundation of your coworking marketing plan.
-In fact, an attractive, SEO optimized website can be the difference between having a successful space and one that struggles.
+In 2022, your coworking website is one of your top marketing channels and forms the foundation of your coworking marketing plan.
+In fact, an attractive, SEO-optimized website can be the difference between having a successful space and one that struggles.
 According to a study conducted by Google and Costar, 88% of potential tenants start their search for commercial real estate search online.
 Another 40% signed a lease for a property they first found themselves online.

 We’ve analyzed the most effective websites and market best practices from our more than 90+ operators to identify the highest performing websites for coworking operators — and the features that make them so successful.